Saturday STEM Academy

 Elizabeth Barrett-Zahn has taught at Columbus Elementary School in New Rochelle for 20+ years.
 As the school's K-5 science facilitator she has worked with students and teachers to develop a school-wide, integrated, hands-on approach to learning called STR2EAMing into LEARNing which culminates with the K-5 Convention.
 Creating authentic opportunities for design thinking she has mentored ExploraVision teams as well as a top 20 nationwide finisher in a NASA Engineering Design Challenge.
 For two summers she has conducted research at the Lamont-Doherty Earth Observatory's Tree Ring Laboratory as part of Columbia University's Summer Research Program.
 Taking the learning abroad, she has spent two summers in Asia working with STEM teachers in Japan, Malaysia and Singapore.
 She was recently honored with the Anton Banko Excellence in Elementary Educator Award by the State Science Association.
 Elizabeth continues to challenge herself and her students to think creatively as they solve problems and create innovative solutions to real-world situations.

 Marcia Manzueta is a bilingual special education teacher at Edison Elementary School in Port Chester.
 She has a BA in Elementary Education from Iona College and Masters in Literacy from the College of New Rochelle.
-She completed the two-year Mercy College/Wipro Science Education Fellowship in 2017 and has partnered with Mercy College to do bilingual family science nights in Port Chester.
+She completed the two-year Mercy University/Wipro Science Education Fellowship in 2017 and has partnered with Mercy University to do bilingual family science nights in Port Chester.